jafingerhut/cljol/README.md

 WARNING: All illegal access operations will be denied in a future release
 ```

-The first 2 lines can be eliminated by using these options when
+I have used `cljol` successfully even when these warning messages
+appear, so you need not change anything if you do not mind seeing the
+messages.
+If you do want to eliminate the first 2 lines, you may use
-starting your JVM:
+these options when starting your JVM:

 ```bash
 -Djdk.attach.allowAttachSelf -Djol.tryWithSudo=true